tumetus/tuomokankaanpaa/public/blog-posts/working-with-nextjs-and-headless-cms/index.md

 description: "I swapped my Next.js blog application from using static data to use Headless CMS as datasource."
 ---

+_This article was originally published on [my newsletter](/newsletter) last week.
+I publish previous week's newsletter here on the blog.
+If you want to read these as soon as they are published, [sign up](/newsletter) for the newsletter!_

 Ahoy,

 Last week I talked about my top 5 features in Visual Studio Code.
 After publishing that video, I actually ran into a website that lists a bunch (35 to be exact) of useful, but kind of unknown, features in VS Code.